shahanazshafeeq/Instagram-Giveaways-Winner/README.md

 ### Pre-Setup Warning
+Add a test case for setting pre-setup warning
 Before installing you need to be aware that this folder contains binary files (.exe, .etc) inside `drivers`' folder from an old ChromeDriver's release for a wider compatibility.

 But don't worry... if you feel unsafe you can download these files by yourself (just put there because there are people who can't do these by themselves).